KAIL: Since 1995

 In 2008, the station acquired the broadcast rights to Fresno State Bulldogs collegiate sporting events, assuming the rights from CW affiliate KFRE-TV.

-KAIL-TV shut down its analog signal, over UHF channel 53, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KAIL-TV shut down its analog signal, over UHF channel 53, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal broadcasts on its pre-transition VHF channel 7.

 On April 1, 2008, KAIL began carrying the classic television service, the Retro Television Network, on digital subchannel 7.2.
 The subchannel eventually assumed local broadcast rights to San Francisco Giants Major League Baseball games, which moved to the station from KFRE-TV.
 On January 14, 2013, KAIL ended its run as an affiliate of RTV, switching its 7.2 subchannel over to the similarly-styled Cozi TV.
 In 2017, Light TV launched on 7.2, with Cozi moving to a newly-created 7.4 subchannel.

 In February 2010, KAIL became the first television station in the Fresno market to begin offering Mobile DTV broadcasts, simulcasting the station's main channel and digital subchannel 7.2.

 On April 15, 2014, KAIL's longtime owners Trans-America Broadcasting changed its name to Tel-America North Corporation, as part of a restructuring of the company's operations, which coincided with the sale of its sole radio outlet KTYM in Los Angeles to El Sembrador Ministries; as a result, KAIL until then was Tel-America's sole media property.
 On April 6, 2015, Tel-America agreed to sell KAIL to Aperio Communications for $3 million.

 Sale to Tri-State Christian Television

-On August 7, 2020, Aperio Communications announced that it would sell KAIL to Marion, Illinois-based Tri-State Christian Television for an undisclosed price.
+On August 7, 2020, Aperio Communications announced that it would sell KAIL to Marion, Illinois–based Tri-State Christian Television for an undisclosed price.
 The sale would exclude sales and programming contracts as well as the MyNetworkTV affiliation.
 The sale was completed on September 30.
-On September 28, 2020, KAIL became a TCT owned-and-operated station, running only Christian programming from the TCT satellite channel, making it the second religious station in the Fresno area (alongside KNXT).
+On September 28, 2020, KAIL became a TCT owned-and-operated station, running only Christian programming from the TCT satellite channel, making it the second religious station in the Fresno area (alongside KNXT, however, that station was shut down a few months before the sale).
 The KAIL intellectual unit and MyNetworkTV affiliation moved to KMSG-LD.